DevelopersWithPassion/HiveXmlXsdSerde/README.md

 ```

-Below is the sample xsd for above xsd.
+Below is the sample XML for above xsd.

 ```
 <?xml version="1.0" encoding="UTF-8"?>